-Menstrual hygiene access is a human rights .
+Menstrual hygiene access is a human rights issue.
 It is a matter of agency, public health, human dignity and gender equality.
 But it may also be wrongfully framed as an issue at the heart of feminism, with little regard to the issue’s location within the context of individual privilege and disprivilege.

 In advancing the collective uplift of women worldwide, we must first understand and actively contribute to the amelioration of these positions.
 After all, non-inclusive feminism is not feminism.
 University movements in support of menstrual hygiene product accessibility must therefore follow suit.

 Roses are red, violets are blue and every day billions of women will receive their periods.
-Although the mainstream conversation on menstrual equity in the U.S. context unfair “tampon taxes,” discourse on menstrual equity begins with individuals in far more dire circumstances.
+Although the mainstream conversation on menstrual equity in the U.S. context surrounds unfair “tampon taxes,” discourse on menstrual equity begins with individuals in far more dire circumstances.

-It was not until March of 2016 when New York Congresswoman Grace Meng convinced the U.S. Federal Emergency Management Agency to the use of homeless assistance funds for feminine hygiene products.
-Of the 549,928 homeless people in the U.S. in 2016, 50 percent were women; this means that a of individuals struggle daily for food, water, shelter, employment, medicine and standard hygiene products.
+It was not until March of 2016 when New York Congresswoman Grace Meng convinced the U.S. Federal Emergency Management Agency to allow the use of homeless assistance funds for feminine hygiene products.
+Of the 549,928 homeless people in the U.S. in 2016, 50 percent were women; this means that a large population of individuals struggle daily for food, water, shelter, employment, medicine and standard hygiene products.

-In places like the Pine Ridge Indian Reservation in South Dakota, girls will when they are on their periods because they cannot afford menstrual hygiene products.
+In places like the Pine Ridge Indian Reservation in South Dakota, girls will miss school when they are on their periods because they cannot afford menstrual hygiene products.
 Where graduation rates and life expectancy are low, alcoholism and teen suicide are rampant, and poverty indiscriminately afflicts suffering, women and girls face pricey, unfairly taxed costs to access basic hygienic needs.

 Meanwhile, certain conversations on menstrual hygiene equity frame the matter as an issue of destigmatization.
 It is critical that individuals consider the distinction and relative significance of this matter, which is a function of context and perspective.
-For example, according to a United Nations , approximately one in three South Asian girls knows nothing about menstruation prior to getting their period.
+For example, according to a United Nations study, approximately one in three South Asian girls knows nothing about menstruation prior to getting their period.
 Forty-eight percent of girls in Iran and 10 percent of girls in India believe menstruation is a disease.

 Harsh social taboos about menstruation exclude women from praying, cooking and schooling in communities worldwide.
 Facebook campaigns to destigmatize menstruation that do not address these realities are counterintuitive to a humanist argument for universal rights to hygiene products.